DataDog/integrations-core/docs/dev/marketplace_offering.md

 ## Getting Started
 To get started with creating an offering, see [Create a Tile][13].
 If you're interesting in building an Agent-based integration and selling it on the Datadog Marketplace, see [Create an Agent-based Integration][19].

+## Coordinate GTM opportunities

+Once a Marketplace tile is live, Technology Partners can meet with Datadog's Partner Marketing team to coordinate a joint go-to-market (GTM) strategy, which includes the following:

+- A Datadog quote for partner press releases
+- A blog post on the [Datadog Monitor][23]
+- Amplification of social media posts

 ## Further Reading